Participate as a candidate

 Information and assistance are available in a number of forms prior to and during a City of Darebin election.

-Prior to the election, the Victorian Electoral Commission usually holds information sessions for prospective candidates.
+Before the election, the Victorian Electoral Commission usually holds information sessions for prospective candidates.
 These sessions provide information about the process and enable potential candidates to meet the election manager appointed to run the election.
 Details of information sessions are made available from the Victorian Electoral Commission or from us.

 The Victorian Electoral Commission also provides a comprehensive Candidate Information Kit that describes the election process and timelines.
 The kit also explains the requirements of becoming a candidate and includes forms to be completed by candidates.